noriakis/software/docs/biotextgraph/04-custom-usage.md

 #>   Converted input genes: 20
 #> Filter based on GeneSummary
 #> Filtered 77 words (frequency and/or tfidf)
+#> Ignoring corThresh, automatically determine the value
+#> threshold = 0.304
 #> Scale for size is already present.
-#> Adding another scale for size, which will replace the
-#> existing scale.
-#> Scale for size is already present.
-#> Adding another scale for size, which will replace the
+#> Adding another scale for size, which will replace the existing scale.
-#> existing scale.
 #> border is set to FALSE as useggfx is not NULL
 ```